 Time: 11 am - 11:30 am

-Where: Outdoor Classroom in the Animal Forest
+Where: Outdoor Classroom at the Animal Forest

 Zoos are great learning environments for young minds.
 Bring your toddler to the Animal Forest at Charles Towne Landing for "Toddler Time" and watch their eyes light up when they see the animals!
 We'll read a story, talk about animals, and then take a walk to a habitat to actually see what we talked about.
 This program is designed for ages 2-4.
 Please allow at least 15 minutes to walk from the parking lot to the Animal Forest outdoor classroom.